Last Updated on

 The aim of it is, the Halo X Ray Z6X 600 rangefinder is an excellent buy for the money.
 Granted, they don’t include a battery with the purchase – boo!
 Who does that?
 But, we figure that this unit is so cheap to buy that the extra savings you keep, you can afford to buy your first CR2 lithium ion battery for it.

 However, there’s even better news.
-Wildgame Innovations also has an even cheaper Halo rangefinder in the market, the Halo XRT.
+Wildgame Innovations also has an even cheaper Halo rangefinder in the market, the Halo XL450-7.
 It’s entry level in price and entry level in handling.
-Who needs AI technology when you’re splinking tin cans at the range?
+It even has the AI technology!

 Another rangefinder that doesn’t come with a battery, but it does come with a low price tag, is the new Simmons Volt 600.
 With 600 yards of ranging performance and an included carry case, it’s more than a fair buy.
 However, we’d prefer an included battery versus the case – just sayin’.